axvolkzki/CCPROG1-MP/README.md

 # Doggos, Ladders, Slides, U-turns (DLSU)
 This program is titled "Doggos, Ladders, Slides, and U-Turns" (DLSU).
 It is a machine project created as a course requirement for Logic Formulation and Introductory Programming (CCPROG1).
-The game is a modern turn-based offline board game inspired by the traditional Snakes and Ladders board game.
+The game is a modern Command-Line Interface (CLI) turn-based offline board game inspired by the traditional Snakes and Ladders board game.
 Like Snakes and Ladders, it features a board with a 10 x 10 grid of tiles numbered from 1 to 100.

-In this board game, players engage in a simple race with an exciting twist.
-Instead of just snakes and ladders, there are now doggos, ladders, slides, and u-turns that can randomly appear on various tiles.
-These elements can assist or hinder the players as they navigate the board to reach their goal of landing on tile 100.
-The first player to reach this goal is declared the winner.
+Players participate in a Spartan race with an exciting twist in this board game.
+Instead of the traditional snakes and ladders, the game features dogs, ladders, slides, and U-turns that can appear randomly on different tiles.
+These elements can assist or hinder players navigating the board to reach tile 100.
+The first player to land on this tile is declared the winner.

 ## Program Setup
 1. Ensure that you have a C compiler installed on your machine.